mbeckersys/valgrind-ws/README.md

  * `peak` is the maximum working set size over all `t`.

 ### Peak Detection
-With option `--ws-peak=yes`, the tool tries to detect sudden jumps in the working set sizes, and annotates those peaks with the current call stack.
+With option `--ws-peak-detect=yes`, the tool tries to detect sudden jumps in the working set sizes, and annotates those peaks with the current call stack.
 Since the peaks are references made in the past, we annotate the sample before the peak.